WHY CHOOSE PTGA?

 Why should a traveller to the polar regions choose a PTGA Guide or PTGA Accredited Provider?

-There are a number of good reasons why a traveller would choose a qualified PTGA Guide and/or a PTGA Accredited Provider Company for their holiday or journey in the polar regions:
+There are a number of good reasons why a traveler/guest/client would choose an operator with qualified PTGA guides for their holiday or journey in the polar regions:

 - Accredited Provider companies work collaboratively with the PTGA, train to industry standards, utilize the PTGA Qualifications Framework and believe in the value of 3rd party auditing of their staff and training systems.